Guides for Brides logo

 Will dancing and other restricted activities be allowed?

-The Taskforce has proposed that the government agree on what a "minimum viable wedding" consists of.
+The Taskforce proposed that the government agree on what a "minimum viable wedding" consists of.
 This would assist in many areas, including giving clarity on when a contract is frustrated and potentially allowing certain wedding businesses to access grants for "closed" sectors.

 Dancing at wedding